WenchaoHan0718/IHCScoreGAN/README.md

 <details>
   <summary>Supplementary Information</summary>

-We performed two two-split experiment on our internal dataset to reflect the performance for the model in a general use-case.
+We performed two two-split experiments on our internal dataset to reflect the performance for the model in a general use-case.
 In both experiments, we drew 1,532 cases in the train split and 594 cases in the test split, with tiles corresponding to the cases aggregated into their split.
 We then evaluated against the real clinical diagnosis of the patient, with cases thresholded at a commonly accepted 20% cutoff point.
 </details>

 <p align="center"><img src="images/InternalExperimentRandom.png" height="200" width="auto"></p>